siriusastrebe/syc/README.md

     var socket = io.connect();
     Syc.connect(socket, callback);

-Now syc will be able to sync variables with this client.
+Now syc will be able to sync variables with this client. \

 The callback will be called after Syc has connected and received up to date data.
+A common use is to wait for the callback before handling Syc objects/arrays:

+    // Client
+    var socket = io.connect();
+    Syc.connect(socket, function () {
+        alert(Syc.list('name').hello)
+    });

 ## One-way Variables (Server side)